The purpose of this article is to provide a high-level view of the different reporting options available in Floor Planning.

 Once you have printed the report, the data will be displayed as seen in the image below.

-Once you have opened your floor plan, navigate to the ‘Reporting’ tab.
+To create the Changes Report, open the DotActiv software and navigate to the ‘Reporting’ tab.
 Here, under the ‘Floor Plan’ section, you can select ‘Changes’ to start creating the ‘Changes Report’.

 Doing so opens the ‘Map Planogram For Comparison’ window as seen below.